 |2.
 Designate plan area – Summer / Autumn 2016

 – Parish council applied to Rushcliffe for all of Tollerton parish to be included in the plan area

 – Neighbourhood plan area ‘designated’ by Rushcliffe Borough Council

 – consultation on community views and preferences for what should be included in the plan launched on 1 March concluding in June 2017

 – 300 responses were received and these are being evaluated to inform the drafting of the plan.

 – 180 responses were also made to the Rushcliffe consultation on new housing sites / changes to the green belt

-– Evidence base being developed and supporting studies undertaken to inform the drafting of the plan
+– Evidence base being gathered and supporting studies undertaken to inform the drafting of the plan

-– Landowner contributions sought through a “Call for sites” made in August 2017
+– Landowner contributions sought through a local “Call for sites” made in August 2017